oslabs-beta/moat/README.md

 7. Submit a pull request to the dev branch and fill out the pull request template (feature or bug).

 # Todo List
-Here's a list of features and other tasks we have planned, in case you wish to contribute to this project:
+Here's our wishlist of features and tasks, in case you wish to contribute to this project:

   | Task | Description |
   | ------------- | ------------- |